0x000x000x02/music-visualizer/README.md

 # music-viualizer
 A simple music visualizer made in C++

 ## Compile

-Currently, this project only supports windows 64-bit platform :( To compile,
+### Windows x64
 1) Download and install Visual Studio 2019 with C++ Develeopment enabled on your computer.
 2) Clone the repository.
 3) Download the libraries from the release section and extract it to the repository folder.
 4) Compile the project or make changes according to your needs. :)
 5) After compiling, copy the shaders folder in 'GLFW Stuff/' to the binary folder.
 6) Pass a song filename and enjoy :) __NOTE: MP3 IS NOT SUPPORTED.__

+### Linux
+1) Download and install the following packages:
+  - libsfml-dev
+  - libglfw3-dev
+2) Clone aquila/aquila.
+Then compile and install aquila.
+3) Execute build.sh.
+4) Pass a song filename and enjoy :) __NOTE: MP3 IS NOT SUPPORTED.__

 ## Copyrights
 This project is completely free to be used in any way you want without any royalty.